sbaltodano/dsc-phase-1-project/GRP4_README.md

 **NOTE ON MUSICAL GENRE**:
 Initially, the musical genre seems to provide a substantial R.O.I. at first glance, but two caveats that should be named is that 1) There have been only 6 musical movies since 2010 and 2) The last musical movie was released back in 2017 which explains the continued upward trajetory it has which differs from the other genres.

 **3)** There is no strong correlation between director choice and a film's success.
 Directors who were involved in 5 or more films did not have a higher profits on average.
-On the other hand, after investigating the directors who made the highest average profit, we see that their movies are mostly Aventure and Animation.
+On the other hand, after investigating the directors who made the highest average profit, we see that their movies are mostly Animation.
 This confirms the results of the previous analysis on genres choice and a film's success.

 More research will need to be done on the characteristics that impact successful films, but from our preliminary research it's clear that the genre choice and the film's reach have a direct impact on success and must be considered when deciding which type of movies we will create.